AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/execute-campaign.md

 **Example Two: False**

-In the Execute Campaign filter of the second parent campaign, the "Use Parent Campaign Token Context" is set to **False**.
+In the Execute Campaign flow step of the second parent campaign, the "Use Parent Campaign Token Context" is set to **False**.

 ![](assets/execute-campaign-8.png)